 Read also: How to get Amazon Prime for free

 How do I get Amazon Prime Video?

 If you already have an Amazon account, it takes just a few moments to start streaming on Amazon Prime Video.
-Click the button below to learn more about what it has to offer in your region.
+As mentioned above, you can either subscribe to Amazon Prime or save a bit of money and subscribe just to Amazon Prime Video.
+Click the button below to learn more about what each has to offer in your region.

 What devices does Amazon Prime Video support?

 Although it wasn’t always the case, nowadays Amazon Prime Video can be streamed from a wide variety of devices.
 Not all features will be available on every device (for example subtitles, UHD, or live streaming), and the best experience is often on one of Amazon’s own devices.

 Read also: The best media streaming devices you can buy

 Streaming from your PC or Mac might seem like the most convenient solution, but the quality is limited to HD.
 Not even the dedicated PC app can stream in UHD, even though it is possible on certain Android devices.
 The ideal devices are smart TVs and streaming sticks like the Amazon Fire TV.
 You can learn how to set up Prime Video on a TV here, or check out the full list of supported devices below.

 - Amazon Fire TV/Fire TV Stick

 - Android devices